Oregon Battle of the Books

 When will Cedar Mill’s Tournament take place?

-Cedar Mill’s OBOB battles will take place in person after school, tentatively scheduled February 12, 2026, 3:30-5pm.
+Cedar Mill’s OBOB battles will take place in person after school, tentatively scheduled for TBD.
 The date and time will be confirmed based on the number of teams signed up as well as building, staff and moderator availability.
 Parents/guardians will be responsible for arranging transportation of their students at the conclusion of the battle(s) as buses will not be available.

-Regional tournaments will be in March of 2026 with details to be announced starting January 2026.
-State Tournament will be on April 11th 2026 at Chemeketa Community College.
+Regional tournaments will be in March of 2027 with details to be announced starting January 2027.
+The State Tournament will be on April 17, 2027 at Chemeketa Community College.

 How many students can be on a team?